 Based upon the Bi-Centennial Project created by the Riverview Historical Association (RHA), this portal details the book in its entirety.
-To expand upon that work, our sister site - Addendum [when completed] will include the entire selection of files deposited by the Association to the Riverview Public Library to allow for online access to the complete repository.
+To expand upon that work, our sister site - Addendum includes the entire selection of files deposited by the Association to the Riverview Public Library to allow for online access to the complete repository.

-By partnering with individuals, historical and community groups, it will include both historical, genealogical, architectural resources to provide a broad, inclusive, indepth study of the past history of the area - Bridgedale, Gunningsville and Riverview Heights - in order to document the Town of Riverview, New Brunswick.
+It includes historical, genealogical, and architectural resources to provide a broad, inclusive, indepth study of the past history of the area - Bridgedale, Gunningsville and Riverview Heights - in order to document the Town of Riverview, New Brunswick.

 This project could not have been developed without the permission of the Riverview Public Library with whom the RHA Archive is deposited.
 Many thanks to Library Director Lynn Cormier and RPL Staff for their assistance and encouragement.